Authentic Lessons for 21st Century Learning

 Engage

-Students discuss their methods for finding missing parts of a pattern to introduce the exploration.
+Students discuss their methods for finding the next figure in a pattern to introduce the idea of reasoning.

 Explore